kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - I was working for Lorraine Blackbourn at the time, and this Mark looked a lot like her husband who she hadn't yet left.
 - I remember seeing this man numerous times at the conservatory during the switcheroo scam, including but not limited to the following examples:

     - He was the man involved in [poisoning me by overdose](../../timeline/2023/january.md#serious-poisoning-at-chamber-music-class) with the doctor who had a class scheduled before ours, but only came twice.
-Numbers [2](#2-the-brother-of-the-mercadona-check-out-woman) and [3](#3-a-dashing-heathcliff-sort-good-looking-younger-man-with-lots-of-black-hair) were also at this class.
+Numbers [2](#2-a-dashing-good-looking-bit-thick-younger-man-with-more-hair-than-the-rest-of-them) and [3](#3-the-brother-of-the-woman-working-at-mercadona) were also at this class.
-    - He was the man who returned with copied music sheets from Gloria every class, right after number [2](#2-the-brother-of-the-mercadona-check-out-woman) or [3](#3-a-dashing-heathcliff-sort-good-looking-younger-man-with-lots-of-black-hair) had left the classroom to do the copying initially.
+    - He was the man who returned with copied music sheets from Gloria every class, right after number [2](#2-a-dashing-good-looking-bit-thick-younger-man-with-more-hair-than-the-rest-of-them) or [3](#3-the-brother-of-the-woman-working-at-mercadona) had left the classroom to do the copying initially.
     - He [handed me his phone](../../timeline/2023/march.md#the-trumpet-teacher-hands-me-his-phone) in a weird manner..
     - He was the man who [was angry at me](../../timeline/2023/april.md#back-in-chamber-music-class) after I followed the `@jctot19` account, and could not look me in the eye when I stared at him.
-    - He presided, along with [Bruno](#4-a-man-called-bruno-with-at-least-one-son-called-bruno) and [number 2](#2-the-brother-of-the-mercadona-check-out-woman), at the [May 2023 concert](../../timeline/2023/may.md#chamber-music-concert) along with the three children in attendance.
+    - He presided, along with [Bruno](#4-a-man-called-bruno-with-at-least-one-son-called-bruno) and [number 3](#3-the-brother-of-the-woman-working-at-mercadona), at the [May 2023 concert](../../timeline/2023/may.md#chamber-music-concert) along with the three children in attendance.
     - He was the man who led my *funeral* on [12th June 2023](../../timeline/2023/june.md#monday-12th-june-2023).

-#### 2. The brother of the Mercadona check out woman

-- This man was distinctive and different from the two I've just mentioned apart from in height and skin tone.
-- He looked exactly like his sister who works at the checkout in Mercadona, and not like Mark or the first man.
-- He may have been scared of Gloria, he certainly looked scared of her one evening when she came into the classroom unable to control her laughter.
-- Someone will be able to confirm.

-#### 3. A dashing, Heathcliff-sort, good-looking younger man with lots of black hair
+#### 2. A dashing, good-looking, bit thick younger man with more hair than the rest of them

 - This was the first man who did the initial trick with Ana.
 - He was also the one who tried to ask me out and failed.